malgorithms/toffee/README.md

 todo
 ======
-- finish browser-side includes
+- finish browser-side include and command-line compiler
+- ...then add instructions on how to use it
-- escape functions
+- escapeHTML, JS, etc. functions
 - continue to add to unit tests
 - better line numbers on errors